Post-Fracture Diet

 Vitamin D Foods

 Vitamin D helps your body absorb calcium effectively.
-While sunlight is the best source (avoiding the UV light with hats and UV blocking sunscreen), these foods can help:
+While safe exposure to sunlight is the best source of vitamin D, including these foods in your post-fracture diet can help with faster bone healing:

 • Fatty fish (salmon, mackerel, tuna)